zzxwill/odps/intl.en-US/Tools and Downloads/MaxCompute Studio/What is Studio.md

 ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/12114/1438_en-US.png)

-Double-click a job to view the job details. as shown in the following figure:
+Double-click a job to view the job details. as shown in the following figure.

 ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/12114/1439_en-US.png)

-If you have the Log view URL of a job, you can select **MaxCompute** \> **Open Logview**from the menu to go to the details page of the job.
+If you have the Log view URL of a job, you can select **MaxCompute** \> **Open Logview** from the menu to go to the details page of the job.

 ## Develop a MapReduce program and UDF program {#section_pvb_dvx_5db .section}